 During the development of this methodology, attempts were made to scrutinize source data to an extent not previously ventured.
-The result of this is a better understanding of how firearms data is entered and managed amid various data sources.
-The goal of this work was to develop a model for estimating lawful, civilian-held firearms.
+The result of this is a better understanding of how firearms data is entered and managed across various data sources.
+The goal of this work was to develop a model for estimating lawfully imported firearms for civilian use.
 Efforts have been made to develop a methodology which can be repeatable and as such, an element of error has been accepted for the number of firearms counted across the model.